Try Yellow Squash Casserole for a Southern-inspired meatless recipe. It can be a great side dish or eaten as a full meal.

 Divide the cracker mixture into two bowls.
 In one bowl of cracker mixture, add the milk, eggs, and melted butter and stir to mix.

-Transfer the squash to the same bowl along with the salt and pepper.
+Transfer the tender squash to the bowl with the egg mixture and add the salt and pepper.

 Layer the squash in the bottom of a 9×13 baking dish.